Hedgehogs in Chapelton

 A hedgehog out in the middle of the day is almost always a poorly hedgehog (there are a few exceptions to this rule in summer).
 If you see one out lying around or looking injured, please put it in a high sided box, (even poorly hedgehogs can be great climbers), cover it over with a hay, straw, an old towel or a sheet of newspaper so it feels safe and seek advice.
 The New Arc are always happy to advise.

 A big thank you to Denise Martin, creator of the Hedgehogs of Portlethen Facebook page, for all of helpful advice.
-Helen spends her time raising awareness of the plight of endangered hedgehogs.
+Denise spends her time raising awareness of the plight of endangered hedgehogs.